AceDataCloud/LumaAPI/README.md

 - video_id: The unique ID of the video generated from this task.
 - prompt: The keywords for this video generation task.
 - video_url: The result video link of this video generation task.
-- video_height: The height of the generated video cover image.
+- video_height: The height of the generated video thumbnail image.
-- video_width: The width of the generated video cover image.
+- video_width: The width of the generated video thumbnail image.
 - state: The status of this video generation task; if the task is completed, it is `completed`.
-- thumbnail_url: The link to the generated video cover image.
+- thumbnail_url: The link to the generated video thumbnail image.
-- thumbnail_width: The width of the generated video cover image.
+- thumbnail_width: The width of the generated video thumbnail image.
-- thumbnail_height: The height of the generated video cover image.
+- thumbnail_height: The height of the generated video thumbnail image.

 ### Custom Start and End Frame Generation

 If you want to generate a video by customizing the start and end frames, you can input the image links for the start and end frames:

-At this point, the `start_image_url` field can accept the following image as the start frame of the video:
+At this point, the video start frame `start_image_url` field can accept the following image as the start frame of the video:

 ![Start Frame](https://cdn.acedata.cloud/r9vsv9.png)